 I have a friend who recently was featured by chance in The New York Times.
 Her business boomed and Nightline called her to appear on the show.

-She asked me if I would be interested in coming up with a book that would coincide with her recent success.
+She asked me if I would be interested in being a ghostwriter for a book that would coincide with her recent success.
 The important thing in her mind is the timeliness of such a book.
 She is anxious to start shopping the idea around.

 Her questions are: